fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 #### 8.5: Books by genre

-Modify the query *allBooks* so that a user can give an optional parameter <i>genre</i>.
+Modify the query <code>allBooks</code> so that a user can give an optional parameter <i>genre</i>.
 The response should include only books of that genre.

 For example query